biemond/puppet/modules/wls/README.md

 Version updates
 ---------------

-- 1.1.1 updated license to Apache 2.0, less notify output and logOutput parameters
+- 1.1.1 updated license to Apache 2.0, new wlscontrol class to start or stop a wls server, minimal output in repeating runs, less notify output and a logOutput parameters to control the output
 - 1.1.0 Low on entropy fix with new urandomfix class, add rngd or rng-tools service which adds urandom, removed java.security.egd parameter
 - 1.0.10 createUser param in installwls,installadf(12.1.2) and installjdev when you want to create the OS user and group yourself
 - 1.0.9 replaced sleep with waitforcompletion parameter